Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There are many more choices of accommodation in La Pola de Lena, if you choose to end your day here, including the economical Hotel La Payareta, (+34 985 493 975), a few blocks east of the Camino in the center of town.
 This hotel is just beyond the turnoff to the albergue.
 There is also the economical Hotel Lena (+34 985 49 32 34), on the south side of town along the river.

 We were setting a pretty slow pace for the day, after our marathon the day before.
-At near midday, the mist still hadn't cleared.
-As I look at the photos it seems very gray, but it never did rain.

-After the turn, you walk through a large roundabout and cross a bridge over the Río Lena once again.
-At the interchange with the A-66, the Camino del Salvador turns to the left and picks up the frontage road on day five.
+Ahead, at the interchange with the A-66, the Camino del Salvador turns to the left and picks up the frontage road, shown in the photo below.

 I think I said out loud, "Are you serious?"
 I was really hoping the Camino would drop down by the river, or something else, other than walking by the noisy A-66 again!